arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/meme/README.md

 #### NVHPC

-  - `nvhpc` conflicts with `python`, which can be fixed by using the external `python`.
+  - `nvhpc` conflicts with `python`.
+    - Can be fixed by using the external `python`.

 ```
 spack external find python
 ```

   - Various dependencies of `libgcrypt` do not compile with `nvhpc`.
-As a work around, we can build them with `gcc`.
+As a work around, we build them with `gcc`.
-  - `libbsd-0.11.3` doesn't build, initially because the current patch included in the package does not apply, but other errors emerge after fixing that patch as well.
+  - `libbsd-0.11.3` doesn't build, initially because the current patch included in the package does not apply, but other errors emerge after fixing the patch.
     - Using `libbsd@0.10.0` works.
   - `perl@5.34.0` hangs during compilation, so we use `perl@5.32.1`.